What We Do

 David Evan Harris

-David brings an international perspective and a deep passion for social justice to his roles as IFTF’s social change agent and member of the Ten-Year Forecast and Governance Futures Lab core teams.
-As social change agent, he works to bring a critical social activist perspective to IFTF’s work.
-He is responsible for strategically identifying and developing collaborations that contribute to IFTF research, with a special focus on social action organizations and initiatives.
-He also contributes regularly to the Technology Horizons, Health Horizons, and Global Food Outlook programs.
+David brings an international perspective and a deep passion for social justice to his role at IFTF.
+He works to bring a critical social activist perspective to IFTF’s work.
+David is responsible for strategically identifying and developing collaborations that contribute to IFTF research, with a special focus on social action organizations and initiatives.
+He also contributes regularly to the Governance Futures Lab, Ten-Year Forecast, Technology Horizons, Health, and Food Futures programs.
 His research across programs focuses on poverty and inequality, development, geopolitics, political economy, social movements, and new media technology.

 A cross-disciplinary mediamaker, David founded the Global Lives Project, a growing video library of life experience; wrote and directed newscasts for CurrentTV; and penned articles and shot photos for the BBC, the Guardian, Adbusters, Focus on the Global South, AlterNet, and Grist.
 He has spoken publicly about his work to audiences at the Smithsonian, UC Berkeley, Harvard, Stanford, United Nations University, Apple, Google, Adobe, and numerous other venues around the world.
 He speaks English, Portuguese, Spanish, and French.
 David joined IFTF in 2008 and holds a BA in the political economy of development and environment, with a minor in forest science, from UC Berkeley and an MS in sociology from the University of São Paulo.